Causes abandons 184,674 nonprofit supporters on MySpace

 Causes on Facebook had, from the beginning, more to offer nonprofits than its MySpace version.
 Nonprofits could, for instance, send email messages to all their Causes supporters on Facebook – something not possible using Fan Pages or Facebook Groups over 2,000 people.
 On MySpace, probably due to the limitations of the network itself, there was no such functionality.

 In fact, in one of my first write-ups on using social networks for fundraising and advocacy, I highlighted Causes not as a great way to fundraise but as a great way to engage members.
 There was less chance for engagement on MySpace; though supporters could still put up a badge demonstrating their support and make donations, in my experience those were actually the least useful parts of Causes.
+As I wrote earlier this year:

 Again, I suspect this was a limitation imposed by MySpace, so I don’t necessarily fault Causes.
 The lesson here, though, is that a fundraising widget is not enough of a draw.
 The chance for engaging supporters – not just in things like one-way email blasts but in things like leaderboards showing the top fundraisers among supporter-created Causes – is, in the end, the “killer” part of this app.